Deepening interdependence in trade between the ASEAN Member States and Japan

-ASEAN and Japan have become increasingly important trading partners to each other over the recent years.
-In Japan, the total two-way trade value between ASEAN and Japan expanded to over 20 trillion yen in 2007, accounting for 13.0% of Japan’s overall trade figures.
-Conversely, trade with Japan accounts for 10.9% of ASEAN’s total trade figures, which makes Japan as one of the largest trading partners of ASEAN together with China and the U.S.
+ASEAN Member States and Japan have become increasingly important business partners to each other over the years.
+In Japan, the total two-way trade value between the 10 ASEAN Member States and Japan expanded to over 23 trillion yen in 2014, accounting for around 15% of Japan’s overall trade figures.
+Conversely, trade with Japan accounts for 9% of the ASEAN Member States’ total trade figures in the same year, which makes Japan the second largest trading partner of the ASEAN following China.

 In the past, Japan used to import raw materials as well as agricultural and marine products, and export manufactured goods to the ASEAN Member States.
 However, the import percentage for manufactured goods from the ASEAN Member States, which was less than 10% of the total value of their imports in 1980, rose to more than 52 % in 2014.
 The manufactured products imported from the ASEAN Member States are mainly represented by electronics, machinery, wood products and textiles.
 Also, not only volume of trade in goods, but also the volume of service trade has been increasing year by year.

 ASEAN region as a prominent production base and enormous consumer market

 For a number of Japanese companies, the ASEAN Member States have been important investment destinations in parallel with China and the U.S. Japan and the ASEAN Member States have consolidated institutional frameworks to further vitalize trade and investment activities by concluding or signing bilateral economic partnership agreements (EPAs), as well as investment agreements; the ASEAN-Japan Comprehensive Economic Partnership (AJCEP) Agreement also went into force on December 1, 2008, between the ASEAN as a whole and Japan.
 In 2014, more than 9,000 Japanese companies operated in the ASEAN region, and the number of Japanese people living in the region surpassed 170,000.